 About emergency planning

-The one thing you can be sure of in an emergency situation is that it will probably be the last thing that you expected.
-Floods, severe weather, transport accidents (air, sea, road, rail) or incidents involving dangerous chemicals usually strike without warning.
-We recognise that there is a need for effective planning for civil emergencies to ensure the efficient and speedy management of the response to these incidents between all the possible agencies: the Police, Fire Brigade, Ambulance Service, us, utility providers and voluntary agencies.
+The one thing you can be sure of in an emergency is that it will be the last thing you expect.
+We recognise that there is a need for effective planning for civil emergencies.
+We need to ensure an efficient and speedy response to these incidents between all the possible agencies:

-We work in partnership with the Cumbria County Council Resilience Unit to prepare and plan for dealing with emergencies.
-The purpose of our emergency planning is to provide staff with the plans, procedures and information they will require to enable them to improve the effects of any major emergency occurring within Eden District, whilst allowing core services to continue to provide, as far as possible, their usual day-to-day services.
+We work in partnership with Cumbria County Council Resilience Unit to prepare and plan for dealing with emergencies.
+We provide our staff with plans, procedures and information to enable them to improve the effects of any major emergency occurring.
+By doing this, we help core services to continue to provide, as far as possible, their usual day-to-day services.

-Our Emergency Plan sets out the information, procedures and details required to ensure an effective, flexible and timely response to an emergency, thus reducing to a minimum the distress and disruption caused by such an incident.
+Our Emergency Plan sets out information and procedures to ensure a timely response to an emergency.
+This reduces to a minimum the distress and disruption caused by such an incident.

 Dealing with an emergency

-Whatever the situation, it is important to be ready to follow the instructions from the Police and other emergency services.
-Planning for an emergency is never easy because no-one can predict what might happen - a major road, train, air or river accident, a serious fire, violent storms, flooding, or another dangerous incident.
-Whatever happens, it will almost certainly mean the Police, Fire Brigade and Ambulance Service in the front line of a tough situation.
+It is important to be ready to follow the instructions from the Police and other emergency services.
+Planning for an emergency is never easy.
+No-one can predict what might happen.
+It will almost certainly mean the Police, Fire Brigade and Ambulance Service are in the front line of a tough situation.

 Although every incident is different, the emergency services operate in accordance with principles set out in the General Emergency Plan.
-These procedures are constantly being updated, and we will mobilise, where appropriate, the necessary officers.
+We constantly update these procedures.
+We will mobilise, where appropriate, the necessary officers.

 Public utilities, voluntary organisations and many businesses also have their own emergency plans.
 An emergency incident might mean evacuating an area and providing temporary accommodation.
-Reception Centres may need to be set up, support provided and information given to anxious relatives.
-Arranging all this is the job of the emergency services, supported by us and many other public, private and voluntary organisations.
-See 'Emergencies' and 'Your Safety' section on Cumbria County Council's website.
+We may need to set up Reception Centres.
+Anxious relatives will want information.
+Arranging all of this is the job of the emergency services, who we will support.

 Preparing for emergencies

-In major emergency situations it may be necessary to issue warnings and advice to the public.
-Such messages would normally be broadcast on relevant radio and television channels.
-Remember to cater for power cuts - you should have a battery-operated radio and know how to tune into your local stations.
+In major emergencies, it may be necessary to issue warnings and advice to the public.
+Radio and television stations would broadcast these.
+Remember to cater for power cuts.
+You should have a battery-operated radio.
+You should know how to tune into your local stations.

 Major hazard sites

-Some industries, because of the nature and quantity of chemicals or substances stored or processed, are required by law to distribute information to people living in the immediate vicinity of the hazardous sites.
-Fortunately, there are currently no such sites in Eden District.
+The law requires some industries to inform people living in the immediate vicinity of hazardous sites.
+There are no such sites in Eden District.